keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 These complexities can be characterized in terms of **effects**.
 Each of the following effects center on some dimension of nondeterminism:

-* **Time and Async** as in asynchronous operations against disk access and network boundaries, such as API calls, database queries, or streaming from files
+* **Time and Async** as in asynchronous operations against disk access and network boundaries, such as API calls, database queries, or streaming from files.
-* **IO** as in synchronous operations against disk access and network boundaries
+* **IO** as in synchronous operations against disk access and network boundaries.
-* **Presence** as some functions may not produce anything for some inputs
+* **Presence** as some functions may not produce anything for some inputs.
-* **Length** as database queries return zero or many rows, streaming data over the network implies infinitely many of "something", and long-running programs act as consumers of an infinite input
+* **Length** as database queries return zero or many rows, streaming data over the network implies infinitely many of "something", and long-running programs act as consumers of an infinite input.
-* **Correctness** requiring sanitizing and validating program inputs or permissively-structured outputs from applied functions or network calls
+* **Correctness** requiring sanitizing and validating program inputs or permissively-structured outputs from applied functions or network calls.
-* **Implicit input** in the form of configuration, feature flags and ramps, or other inputs that aren't themselves explicitly provided as part of an API boundary or client interaction
+* **Implicit input** in the form of configuration, feature flags and ramps, or other inputs that aren't themselves explicitly provided as part of an API boundary or client interaction.
-* **Implicit output** in the form of logging and metrics, as well as exceptions and other faults
+* **Implicit output** in the form of logging and metrics, as well as exceptions and other faults.
-* **State** representing change over time and how it propagates across a program's architecture
+* **State** representing change over time and how it propagates across a program's architecture.

 The actual list of effects is innumerable, but these ones are common.